rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 The section merely provides additional information.
 -->

-- Allowing relative paths: I feel this is counter-productive to the stated goal and have thought of no use for it, but it's entirely possible someone else will.
+- Allowing relative paths: this is counter-productive to the stated goal and their is not obvious use for it, but it's entirely possible someone will.
 - Introduce remapping into the concept in some way.
 - Introduce a form of garbage collection.
 Expanded upon this [Zulip thread](https://rust-lang.zulipchat.com/#narrow/stream/246057-t-cargo/topic/last-use.20tracking).